ole-sc/ole-sc.github.io/_posts/2025-02-04-a-paper-a-day.md

 Additionally, some papers related to potential master's thesis topics were included.
 Lastly, some papers that just sounded interesting or were written by some of my professors were selected as well.
 In total, 15 papers were selected in order to leave room open for follow up research.
-In the unlikely case that anyone reads this before I am finished, any paper suggestions are welcome as well (send me an email to ole.schuegl@uni-oldenburg.de).

 **Topics:** I am interested in applying mathematical methods to real problems.
 Mathematically, I am interested in nonlinear dynamics, network science and statistics.
 The applications I am generally interested in are climate science, ecology, energy grids, neural dynamics in the brain, urban models and many more though my knowledge about some of these fields is pretty limited.
 As you will see, most of the papers listed below will be related to the topics just mentioned.